Informed Consent for Treatment

 Benefits of Teletherapy

-• Teletherapy makes it simpler to access and consistently continue your mental health care.
+• It makes it easier to start and stay consistent with your care.

-• You can attend sessions from a location of your choice, though some restrictions may apply based on federal, state, or local laws.
+• You can join sessions from any private spot you choose, though some restrictions may apply based on federal, state, or local laws.

 Potential Risks of Teletherapy